andylibrian/omnipay-veritrans/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements Veritrans support for Omnipay.

-*This is a third party package maintained by me and community.
+*This is a third party package maintained by [the author](https://github.com/andylibrian) and community.
 If you want to use Veritrans Payment API without Omnipay, we suggest you check out The official [PHP wrapper for Veritrans Payment API](https://github.com/veritrans/veritrans-php).*

 ## Installation